 |Sat||10:00am - 5:00pm|

-Milton Library offers a wide range of services and activities in relaxing, comfortable and inspiring surroundings.
-Our friendly staff will always be on hand to help you get the most out of your visits.
+Milton Library opened in 2009 as part of the Milton Community Campus.
+The library offers a wide range of services and activities in relaxing and inspiring surroundings.
+With thousands of books and a programme of weekly classes and events, our friendly staff will always be on hand to help you get the most out of your visits.

 Photography and video recording